“The only true wisdom is in knowing you know nothing.”

 The first thing to consider is how knowledge flows through your organization.
 No matter the size or sector, knowledge flows through existing paths.
 These paths must be traced in order to identify information source points, critical functions that lead to knowledge creation, and risky bottlenecks that impede the information flow to the point of use.
 You need to create a map, or delegate a knowledge manager to create one.
 This provides a blueprint from which to make changes and improvements.

 For example, if a goldmine of information is held in a Wiki that no-one visits, then it is time to explore ways to make it more accessible.
 Maybe that information is relocated someplace else.
 Maybe the Wiki is not advertised prominently enough.
 Maybe the login process is laborious and a more streamlined access point is needed.
-Whatever the case, effective knowledge management starts with an accurate and nuanced understanding of the way information of various types is communicated throughout your business.
+Whatever the case, an effective knowledge management strategy starts with an accurate and nuanced understanding of the way information of various types is communicated throughout your business.

 By tapping into these pathways of social interaction, an enterprise can focus on creating, storing, updating, and distributing knowledge or intellectual capital, not only at work, but also in the marketplace.